Where to sleep:

 Four Seasons – Kids are welcomed with complimentary coloring books, toys, movies, robes and slippers just for them, and more.
 Cribs, rollaways, bed rails, baby monitors, high chairs, Diaper Genies, bottle warmers, strollers, and a concierge that can arrange childcare and more make this a perfect family fit.

 Lotte New York Palace -The Little Royals package is perfect for your prince or princess, complete with princess dress or knight costume to take home.
 Tiny bathrobes and slippers welcome tiny travelers.
 Another kid-friendly package for your American Girl fans includes a doll bed.
 Babysitting services can be arranged, too.
 The two room suite is very comfortable.

-Lowes Regency New York – Great location and recently complexity remodeled.
+Loews Regency New York – Great location.
 The Loews Loves Kids and Teens programs are a welcome benefit to traveling families.
 The concierge can arrange for child proofing, babysitters and more.
+Great holiday offerings here.

 TRYP Hotel– Popular with families for the bunk rooms that can accommodate up to eight people.

 Tea with Eloise at the Plaza – you can either enjoy the formal tea experience upstairs daily 10:30-5 reservations highly suggested in Palm Court with the special Eloise menu or check their calendar for special events downstairs (the pink room in the last photo).

 Ellens Star Dust Diner – what a special place.
 All of the employees are broadway stars in the making.
 You will enjoy life performances throughout your entire meal.
 Aladdin, Moana, Brown eyed girl.. all kids of fun songs.
 You tip your waiter on your diner style food, and there is a collection taken up that is used for acting, voice, and dance classes for the staff.
 Last year they graduated 17 staff to Broadway.
 How cool is that?